Z0rdak/yawp-docs/docs/concepts/regions/dimensional.md

 As can be seen in the screenshot Dimensional Regions also have a parent region: [_The_ Global Region](global) shown as `yawp:global` here.

-The entries after that show all Local Regions and the child regions of this Dimensional Region.
+The entries after that show pagination lists of all Local Regions and the child regions of this Dimensional Region.

-How and why those are different?
+How and why do those list differ?
 Let's take a look at it with an example hierarchy.

 ![dim-info](../img/cli-region-dim-info-regions-and-childs.png)